 Where can I obtain a medical abortion?

-Right now, medical abortion is not widely available in Canada but is offered in some clinics and hospitals.
+Up until now, medical abortion was not widely available in Canada but was offered in some clinics and hospitals.
+Health Canada’s approval of Mifegymiso has the potential to change the landscape of abortion access and make medical abortion care much more easily accessible for those who need it.
 Click here to find your nearest provider or call Action Canada’s toll-free Access Line at 1-888-642-2725.

 What is Mifepristone?